nhsd-a2si/dos-status-monitor/README.md

-# DoS Capacity Notification Tool
+# DoS Capacity Status Notifier

 ## About
 This is a simple tool which makes use of the DoS REST API.